Analyze text responses

 1. Click on the Text analysis tab.

-1. Click on a quote to see the complete comment.
+1. Click on the card Theme.

 Filter quotes